mhai97/mycard/README.md

   }

-  // Complex Query: Find completed todos Future<List<Todo>> getCompletedTodos() async {
+  // Complex Query: Find completed todos
+  // Retrieve completed todos from the database.
+  // Queries the 'todos' table for rows where 'isCompleted' is true (represented as 1).
+  // Converts the results to a list of Todo objects.

+  Future<List<Todo>> getCompletedTodos() async {
     final db = await database;
     final List<Map<String, dynamic>> maps = await db.query(